This ride is now over.

 The Ride: Discover the trails in Lanark County riding out and returning to Carleton Place, a pretty historic mill town and trail hub that make it a perfect base for three days of fantastic rides and touring in eastern Ontario.
 Learn more about the heritage waterways in the area with stops alongside the Rideau Canal and the Mississippi River, on rail trails that wind their way over quiet country side, criss-crossing rivers and passing through picturesque small towns and hamlets.
 Ride entirely on rail trails or branch out onto quiet roads for looped adventures to experience the best of scenic Lanark County, not far west of the nation’s capital, Ottawa.

-An easy start to the weekend, and allowing for travel time, join the group for an afternoon ride east from Carleton Place to Stittsville along the Ottawa Carleton Trailway.
+An easy start to the weekend, and allowing for travel time, enjoy an afternoon ride east from Carleton Place to Stittsville along the Ottawa Carleton Trailway.
 Learn more about our solar system and the vast distances between planets while following the newly-installed unique and informative trailside signs on a 13km portion dubbed the Planetary Pathway.
-Stop for a break at bicycle friendly Quitters Coffee in Stittsville before returning 20km along the trail or branching off onto quiet roads via Ashton Station, where you’ll be surprised to find an authentic old English pub and brewery along the banks of the Jock River.
-Rejoin the trail for the last 7km and check in to our overnight accommodations close to trail, the Comfort Inn, Carleton Place.
+Stop for a break at bicycle friendly Equator Coffee in Stittsville before returning 20km along the trail or branching off onto quiet roads via Ashton Station, where you’ll be surprised to find an authentic old English pub and brewery along the banks of the Jock River.
+Rejoin the trail for the last 7km and check in to overnight accommodations close to trail in Carleton Place.

 From the heritage roundhouse buildings, that now house the must-see wool shop adjacent to the trail hub in Carleton Place, enjoy a quiet 24km rail trail ride south on the Ottawa Valley Recreation Trail to its terminus near Smiths Falls.
-Make plans to linger longer than our lunch stop in parks alongside the Rideau Canal, watching boats pass through the historic locks, exploring downtown on the new bike lanes up and down its main throughfare, Beckwith Street, and stopping at the old station and railyards of the Railway Museum of Eastern Ontario.
-Return to Carleton Place via the 6km road connection to trail or loop back using country side roads for a longer ride, returning to the Comfort Inn and a second night at hotel in Carleton Place.
+Make plans to linger longer than just a lunch stop in parks alongside the Rideau Canal, watching boats pass through the historic locks, exploring downtown on the new bike lanes up and down its main throughfare, Beckwith Street, and stopping at the old station and railyards of the Railway Museum of Eastern Ontario.
+Return to Carleton Place via the 6km road connection to trail or loop back using country side roads for a longer ride, returning to Carleton Place to finish the tour.

 Additional Visitor Information: